 2019 Course Designer and Educator for Anitmatum

 I am part of a team designing and delivering in depth movement and anatomy courses to already qualified teachers.
 Having taught for the past 20 years and watched clients use various exercises and movements to re-educate their body, it is now time to use my experience to good effect.

 Joanna qualified as a Pilates Matwork Teacher with Body Control Pilates in October 2017.

 Joanna has worked as a Nurse for the last 20 years in both Intensive Care and Endoscopy.
 She has had an interest in practising Pilates for 14 years, finding it a great way to maintain muscle and core strength and flexibility as well as a means of relaxation from hectic family life.

 She enjoys running, walking and swimming and is aware of how Pilates keeps the body well-conditioned for daily life and sporting activities.
 As a nurse, Joanna has lots of experience in supporting and encouraging clients whatever their ability and health status.
 She is adding to her Pilates training with further courses and workshops to deepen her understanding of Pilates.

 Kristine Sommerlade is an experienced movement teacher of 30 years who has worked internationally as a dancer, choreographer, dance teacher and Artistic Director.

 In her Mat and Reformer classes she draws on the Pilates repertoire and her dance training to raise her students and clients’ kinaesthetic awareness of healthy and efficient movement patterns.
 Kristine is currently a lecturer at Canterbury Christ Church University where she has developed a Pilates-inspired body conditioning programme for BA Dance Education students.
-She is a qualified Polestar Pilates Mat teacher who is studying for her Reformer qualification.
+She is a qualified Polestar Pilates Mat and Reformer teacher and also a Garuda Mat and Reformer Teacher.